This post may contain affiliate links. For more information, see my Full Disclosure.

 This is why it’s important to leave the hot baking tray on your countertop for a further 5 minutes.
 The cookie centres will continue baking through on the tray.
 After 5 minutes they will become firm enough that you can carefully lift them onto a wire rack to cool completely.

-Cookies are too soft in the middle
+Why are my cookies too soft in the middle?

 This can be caused by under-baking your cookies, either by taking them out of the oven too soon, or your oven temperature not being hot enough.
 Place them back in the oven for 1-2 more minutes, watching very closely until the edges look slightly brown.
 Then remove and leave on the baking tray for 5 minutes as explained above.